 The proposed works are not anticipated to result in significant environmental effects.
 Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.
-Any future BEAR Scotland schemes will be programmed to take into account already-programmed works and as such, any cumulative effect will be limited.
-In addition, a search of the Highland Council Planning Portal (Map Search) confirmed that there are no planning applications within 300m of the scheme.
-Overall, it is unlikely that the proposed works will have a significant cumulative effect with any other future works in the area.
+A search of the Highland Council Planning Portal (Map Search) confirmed that there are no planning applications within 300m of the scheme.
+A search of the Scottish Roads Works Commissioner website (Map Search) has identified that no other roadworks are currently ongoing, or noted as being planned, on the trunk road at the same time as this scheme.
+There are also no local authority road networks in proximity to the scheme.
+Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.